-The foot is made from a series of bones that connect together to form joints in order to create one large movement.
-In order for the movement to exist there are multiple layers of muscles which all work together to give stability to the foot, as well as awareness of where your foot is positioned at all times.
+The foot is made from a series of bones that connect to form joints to create one large movement.
+There are multiple layers of muscles that work together to give stability to the foot, as well as awareness of where your foot is positioned at all times.
 There is a connective tissue that covers the bottom of the foot which provides stability and gives extra protection.
-When the muscles of the foot become extremely tight or fatigued, this causes a knock-on effect to the connective tissue which can cause this sheath to become tight and inflamed, which could result in you limping with pain, difficulties when sleeping, and frustration in not knowing when it will get better.
+When the muscles of the foot become extremely tight or fatigued, this causes a knock-on effect to the connective tissue which can cause this sheath to become tight and inflamed.
+This could result in you limping with pain, difficulties when sleeping, and general frustration.

 TAKE BACK CONTROL

-There are many strategies that can be used to immediately reduce the pain, here are a few to get you started.
+Many strategies can be used to immediately reduce your pain, here are a few to get you started:

-A cold compress will give immediate relief to the foot.
-When the bottom of the foot becomes sore and painful a cold item placed in position can soothe the inflammation process, reducing the pain relatively quickly.
-The benefit of using a cold circular item allows you to give a good stretch underneath the foot meanwhile reducing the pain at the same time.
+A cold compress will give immediate relief.
+When the bottom of the foot becomes sore and painful a cold item placed in position can soothe the inflammation-reducing the pain relatively quickly.
+The benefit of using a cold circular item gives a good stretch underneath the foot while reducing the pain at the same time.

-Consult an experienced physiotherapist regarding your problem, they are experts at giving specific advice and exercises to ensure your recovery is efficient, and are well equipped with hands on technique’s which are able to give immediate relief.
+Consult an experienced physiotherapist regarding your foot pain.
+They are experts at giving specific advice and exercises and are well equipped with hands-on technique’s which can give immediate relief.

 At R3 Physiotherapy, we put you first.
-We make it our duty to make you feel comfortable at all time, allowing you to receive the best from your treatments leaving you feeling
+We make it our duty to make you feel comfortable at all times, allowing you to receive the best from your treatments leaving you feeling

 Resilient, Revitalised, and Relieved.